-Okay, so the theory is straightforward enough.
-But it doesn’t answer the question of why we need such models in the first place.
-And without that, you may get some push-back over the need for them.
+Okay, so the theory is straightforward enough, but it doesn’t answer the question of why we need such models in the first place.
+Without that, you may get some push-back over the need for them.
 After all, going back to our Manage Customer Accounts example, the teams performing those processes, or using those systems, know that they Manage Customer Accounts.
 And they are quite capable of performing – or changing – those processes themselves.

-Well, kind of.
-But it misses an important point: The various moving parts of your organization might be people, processes, and technologies, but these really represent the implementation of something far deeper and more fundamental: Your business model.
+Well, kind of, but it misses an important point: The various moving parts of your organization might be people, processes, and technologies, but these really represent the implementation of something far deeper: Your business model.
 It’s the business model that defines the requirement for those processes and systems, and we express those requirements as capabilities.

 The results are multiple processes that duplicate customer data; or multiple departments that go out and buy applications that do the same thing.
 When there isn’t a single set of requirements, then there is no standardized set of solutions.
 And while that’s not necessarily a problem – after all, organizations need to allow local autonomy to adapt to their markets without undue bureaucracy – it does allow for duplication and inefficiencies to creep in that carry a very real cost, agility, and risk implications.

 Our Capability Models allow us to ‘see the wood for the trees’.
 Once we map what we need to what we have, those models act as an efficiency benchmark, allowing us to spot those inefficiencies and duplications, and even to articulate the cost or risk of that inefficiency.

 For example, in this model where we’ve mapped our applications to our business capabilities, we can straight away see we have three applications that deliver Learning and Development.
 Do we really need that many applications, with their attendant costs and supplier contracts?

 Whatever the answer, we can at least see that this is an area that requires a closer look.